akka/alpakka-kafka/docs/src/main/paradox/consumer-rebalance.md

 ---
 project.description: React on Kafka rebalancing the partitions assigned to an Alpakka Kafka consumer.
 ---
-# React on Partition Assigment
+# React on Partition Assignment

+Alpakka Kafka allows to react to the Kafka broker's balancing of partitions within a consumer group in two ways:

+1. callbacks to the `PartitionAssignmentHandler`
+1. messages to a @ref[rebalance listener actor](#listening-for-rebalance-events)

+## Partition Assignment Handler

 Kafka balances partitions between all consumers within a consumer group.
 When new consumers join or leave the group partitions are revoked from and assigned to those consumers.